simonskodt/covid-columnar-database/README.md

 The Cassandra Query Language (CQL) can be run from either the terminal, VSCode, or other external DB software providers.
 We use a mix of the two mentioned, but also RazorSQL, which has native support for Cassandra.

 The connection string for these services uses IP 127.0.0.1 and port 9042.
-When running [run-db-in-shell.sh](http://run-db-in-shell.sh), you might encounter this error message:
+When running `run-db-in-shell.sh`, you might encounter this error message:

 ```
 Connection error: ('Unable to connect to any servers', {'127.0.0.1:9042': ConnectionRefusedError(111, "Tried connecting to [('127.0.0.1', 9042)].
 Last error: Connection refused")})